MrIdrisAbdulrahman/certified-aws-devops-professional/03-resilient-cloud-solutions/elasticache.md

 ## Redis Auto Scaling

-- We can have auto scaling when we have Cluster Mode Enabled
+- We can have autoscaling when we have Cluster Mode Enabled
 - We can automatically increase/decrease the desired shards or replicas
 - Auto scaling supports both **Target Tracking** and **Scheduled Scaling Policies**
 - To connect to the cluster it is recommended to use the Cluster's **Configuration Endpoint**